Guedes signs on for six years at Valencia

+Goncalo Guedes has completed his permanent move to Valencia from Paris Saint-Germain and signed a six-year deal.

-Valencia announced it had reached an agreement with PSG for the talented winger, and he finally signed his contract – which contains a €300million release clause – on Friday (NZST).
+Valencia announced on Monday they had reached an agreement with PSG for the talented winger, and he finally signed his contract – which contains a €300million release clause – on Thursday.

 Guedes played for Valencia on loan last season and impressed, particularly in the first half of the campaign when the club threatened to mount a title challenge.